 A temporary driving licence costs R45.

 Passing your licence

-Once you've applied for your driver’s licence, you will need to get driving lessons to prepare for your test.
+Once you've applied for your driving licence, you will need to get driving lessons to prepare for your test.
 You will also need to understand the rules of the road and traffic signs, and demonstrate your ability to drive a vehicle.
 Once you are ready to take the test, the traffic officer will test your knowledge and skills to determine whether you’re ready to get on the road.

 Collecting your licence

 When you pass your test, you will receive a temporary licence.
-A few weeks later you will receive a letter to notify you to collect your driver's licence card.
+A few weeks later you will receive a letter to notify you to collect your driving licence card.
 If you cannot fetch your driver's licence, you can send someone else to get it for you.

 They will need: